parker-stephens/siriusxm-activator/README.md

-## EDIT

-Please fork [this](https://replit.com/@parkercs/activateradio) replit instead.
-The HTML page does not work.

 # siriusxm-activator

-This is an extremely basic HTML page that can theoretically activate a Sirius radio for three months at a time.
-I say theoretically because you must disable CORS in your browser, otherwise the browser prevents cross-site scripting.
+This is a python script that can activate a Sirius radio for three months at a time.

-You must first generate a login token that will let you send requests to the Sirius API.

-Then you input the radio ID in the box, and select make account (creates trial account for radio), then select activate (sends refresh signal) radio.

-I personally have found it much easier to use a REST client with a GUI to send the requests.
+It does this by replicating the API calls that the SXM dealer app makes when activating a radio.

+When you run the script, it will ask for your radio ID.
+Then, it should activate if the createAccount and update_2 responses are SUCCESS.

+Running [this](https://replit.com/@parkercs/activateradio) replit can be done in the browser.

 ## Background